 There is no such thing as ‘garage door paint’, but because these doors get beat up, paint on a garage door tends to die young.
 The good news is that there are ways to make the painted garage door last longer with correct prep and high-quality paints.
-We also have some tips and special cases for you too.
+I also have some tips and special cases for you too.

 The key to a long life for your garage paint is the bond created by the primer, and we’ll show you the best: anything else would reduce the lifespan of the paint job and end up costing more time and money in the long run.

-Just remember, prep is king.
+Just remember, prep is the most important part.

 - Garage door paints and primers with integrity